microsoft/bond/README.md

 (boost-python is optional and only needed for Python support.)

-Bond can be built on OS X using either standard \*nix makefiles or Xcode.
+Bond can be built on macOS using either standard \*nix makefiles or Xcode.
 In order to generate and build from makefiles, in the root `bond` directory run:

 ```bash